vardister/vardister/README.md

 Hello there!
-I’m @vardister, a PhD student at the MIT/Woods Hole Joint-Program.
+I’m @vardister, a recent PhD graduate from the MIT/Woods Hole Joint-Program.

 Interested in underwater acoustics, machine learning, scientific computing and acoustical oceanography.